The Debian Project is a volunteer association of individuals who have made common cause to create a free operating system, referred to as Debian.

 Mailing Lists (lists.debian.org)

 Mailing lists are the primary communication mechanism of the Debian Project.
 Almost all of the mailing lists related to the project are open, and thus available for anyone to read and/or post to.
 All lists are also archived; for public lists this means in a web accessible manner.
-This fulfils the project commitment to transparency, and aids with helping our users and developers understand what is happening in the project, or understand the historical reasons for certain aspects of the project.
+This fulfils the project commitment to transparency, and helps our users and developers understand what is happening in the project, or understand the historical reasons for certain aspects of the project.
 Due to the nature of email these archives will therefore potentially hold personal information, such as names and email addresses.

 New Members site (nm.debian.org)